windowsgamessamples/UnityPorting/README.md

 See below for tips on each step:

-## Building the Windows Store Player in Unity
+## Building the Windows Store Player fromUnity

-In Unity, build the Player

 - File > Build Settings > Windows Store.
 - Select Xaml/C# and 8.1